 Key ID features: Small.
 Above very dark brown to black with several small white spots near FW wingtip, row of tiny submarginal white spots on FW and HW.
 Below deep brown-black with a few white spots near the tip of the FW.
 Head mostly white.

 Similar species: Common Roadside Skipper is browner, with checked wing fringes.
 Dun Skipper much lighter, lacks white FW spots above and below.

 Host plant: Weedy species in the goosefoot family, such as lamb's quarters, goosefoot, pigweed, etc.

 Habitat: Disturbed weedy areas, shrub desert, alkali flats, and along waterways.

-Range: East of the Cascade Range, north of Crook County and east of Lake County.
+Range: In north half of state, east of the Cascade Range and north of Crook County.
+In south half of state, east of Lake County.

 Season: Late March to early September